6.7 Female Genital Mutilation

 Working Together to Safeguarding Children statutory guidance

-From 31 October 2015, regulated professionals in health and social care professionals, and teachers in England and Wales have had a duty to report ‘known’ cases of Female Genital Mutilation (FGM) in under 18s to the police.
+Also, from 31 October 2015, regulated professionals in health and social care, and teachers in England and Wales have had a duty to report ‘known’ cases of Female Genital Mutilation (FGM) in under 18s to the police.

-- 11. Physical and Mental Health Care and Treatment Pathway for those affected by FGM
+- 11. Physical and Mental Health Care and Treatment Pathway for those affected by FGM(Jump to)

 1. Legal Status

 The World Health Organisation (WHO) defines female genital mutilation (FGM) as: "all procedures (not operations) which involve partial or total removal of the external female genitalia or injury to the female genital organs whether for cultural or other non-therapeutic reasons" (WHO, 1996).

 Under section 1(1) of the 2003 FGM Act, a person is guilty of an offence if they excise, infibulate or otherwise mutilate the whole or any part of a girl’s labia majora, labia minora or clitoris.
 Section 6(1) of the 2003 Act provides that the term “girl” includes “woman” so the offences in sections 1 to 3 apply to victims of any age.

 Other than in the excepted circumstances set out in sections 1(2) and (3), it is an offence for any person (regardless of their nationality or residence status) to:

 Provided that the FGM takes place in England or Wales, the nationality or residence status of the victim is irrelevant.

 Any person found guilty of an offence under section 1, 2, or 3 of the 2003 Act is liable to a maximum penalty of 14 years’ imprisonment or a fine (or both).